Widen/cloudfront-auth/README.md

 All contributions are welcome.
 Please create an issue in order open up communication with the community.

 When implementing a new flow or using an already implemented flow, be sure to follow the same style used in `build.js`.
 The config.json file should have an object for each request made.
 For example, `openid.index.js` converts config.AUTH_REQUEST and config.TOKEN_REQUEST to querystrings for simplified requests (after adding dynamic variables such as state or nonce).
 For implementations that are not generic (most), endpoints are hardcoded in to the config (or discovery documents).

+Be considerate of our [limitations](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cloudfront-limits.html#limits-lambda-at-edge).
+The zipped function can be no more than 1MB in size and execution cannot take longer than 5 seconds, so we must pay close attention to the size of our dependencies and complexity of operations.